Chart Color Schemes

 The level of cultural diversity witnessed in Collaroy - Collaroy Plateau was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Collaroy-Collaroy Plateau had cultural diversity above average, with 13.4% speaking a language other than English at home and 26.0% born overseas.
-Christianity was the main religion, comprising 54.9%.
-Judaism, at 0.3%, was overrepresented compared to Greater Sydney's 0.3%.
+Collaroy-Collaroy Plateau has a higher than average cultural diversity, with 13.4% of its residents speaking a language other than English at home and 26.0% born overseas.
+Christianity is the predominant religion in Collaroy-Collaroy Plateau, comprising 54.9% of the population.
+Notably, Judaism is overrepresented, making up 0.3% compared to 0.8% across Greater Sydney.

 Frequently Asked Questions - Diversity